Targma/adventure-web/index.md

 ---

 ::: info Development Notice
 🎨 **Temporary Artwork**: Current game assets were crafted using AI tools and serve as placeholder art due to budget constraints.
-We're actively seeking community support to fund professional artists through an upcoming Kickstarter campaign.
+We will be seeking community support to fund professional artists through an upcoming Kickstarter campaign.
 The final game will feature hand-crafted artwork that truly captures the RuneEra universe.
 :::